-Only facilities with an active FSCO Service Provider Licence may invoice the insurer directly.
+Only facilities with an active FSRA Service Provider Licence may invoice the insurer directly.
 Facilities that are unlicensed cannot be paid directly by insurers but are still required to submit the invoice electronically via HCAI.
 Unlicensed facilities are required to provide a copy of the HCAI-submitted invoice directly to their patient for the patient to be reimbursed by their insurer.
-To learn more about Service Provider Licensing, please go to the FSCO website.
+To learn more about Service Provider Licensing, please go to the FSRA website.

 What are the benefits?

 The HCAI platform benefits patient care and provides the industry with valuable data about automobile claims in Ontario.